microsoft/genaiscript/docs/src/content/docs/reference/scripts/context.md

 ## `env.files`

-The `env.files` is an array of all the files in the context.
-The context is defined implicitely by the user based on the UI location to start the tool or from the CLI arguments.
+The `env.files` array contains all files within the execution context.
+The context is defined implicitly by the user based on the UI location to start the tool or from the CLI arguments.

 ```js